w3nch/ToolBox/Soc Info.md

     IDS/IPS (Intrusion Detection/Prevention Systems):
     Detects and prevents malicious network activities.

-Daily Life of an SOC L1 Analyst
+## Daily Life of a SOC L1 Analyst

     Monitor security alerts and logs.
-    Triage to determine if alerts are real threats (true positive) or false alarms (false negatives).
+    Triage to determine if alerts are real threats (true positives) or false alarms (false negatives).
     Escalate issues to L2/L3 if necessary.
     Recommend resolutions or improvements based on findings.

-SOC's Key Mission: Protect the CIA Triad
+## Summary

 The SOC's main goal is to protect the Confidentiality, Integrity, and Availability of an organization's data and systems, ensuring a secure and stable environment.
 Learn More: